THE LATEST NEWS IS ...

 Dr. Whitley has a Ph.D. in Anthropology (Archaeology) from the University of Pittsburgh and specialties in GIS and probabilistic modeling, remote sensing, historical and prehistoric archaeology, and perishable artifact analysis.
 He has worked for the Zuni tribe and has many years in senior management in a CRM company, as well as serving as Assistant Professor and Coordinator of the MA in Professional Archaeology at the University of Western Australia.
 Welcome, Tom!
 You will like it here.

-I'll be at ASC part-time until May 2017... which sounds good to me.
+I'll be at ASC part-time until May 2017.
+After that I'll be consulting at ASC as needed.
+All this sounds good to me.
 After all, how many people get to make their living as an archaeologist?
 My mum wouldn't have believed it.

 Want to organize a retirement celebration for me?
 Do me a favor... and don't.
 Sorry if this sounds grumpy, but I really, really _don't _want a retirement party or any other recognition (really).
 My ideal last day as a faculty human is simply to do my job, pack up my closet/office, and leave.
 That would feel good.
 Presumtuous?
 Maybe.
 But on the off-chance that anyone would want to organize such an event, thanks for the kind thought but...

 My academic calendar is empty and won't be filled!
 Most mornings will find me at ASC.

 But I'm working half-time these days so my schedule is unpredictable.
 Want to meet?

 Send me an email and we'll set up an appointment.

 My cool new-ish book!

 Here's the cover of my latest effort.
 And, yes, I did the illustrations too.

 The only reviewer on Amazon.com absolutely **hated** it.
 Check out his/her comments right here.